-To the extent that the USNRC and the CNEN are permitted to do so under the laws, and regulations and policy directives of their respective countries, the Parties will continue the exchange the following types of technical information relating to the regulation of safety, safeguards (materials accountancy and control and physical protection), waste management, and environmental impact of designated nuclear facilities and to nuclear safety research programs:
+To the extent that the USNRC and the CNEN are permitted to do so under the laws, regulations, and policy directives of their respective countries, they shall exchange the following types of unclassified technical information relating to the regulation of safety, safeguards (materials accountancy and control and physical protection), waste management, and environmental impact of designated nuclear facilities and to nuclear safety research programs:

-- 1. Topical reports concerning technical safety, safeguards, waste management, and environmental effects written by or for one of the Parties as a basis for, or in support of, regulatory decisions and policies. - 2.
+- Topical reports concerning technical safety, safeguards, waste management, and environmental effects written by or for one of the Parties as a basis for, or in support of, regulatory decisions and policies. - 2.
 Documents relating to significant licensing actions and safety and environmental decisions affecting nuclear facilities. - 3.
 Detailed documents describing the USNRC process for licensing and regulating certain U.S. facilities designated by the CNEN as similar to certain facilities being built or planned in Brazil and equivalent documents on such Brazilian facilities. - 4.
 Information in the field of reactor safety research, either in the possession of one of the Parties or available to it, including light water reactor safety information from the technical areas described in Addenda "A" and "B," attached hereto and made a part hereof.
-These Addenda may be modified by common agreement of the Parties.
-Cooperation in these itemized safety research areas may require a separate agreement, as determined to be necessary by the research organizations of one or both of the parties.
+These Addenda may be modified by agreement of the Parties.
+Cooperation in these itemized safety research areas may require a separate agreement, as determined to be necessary by the research organizations of one or both of the Parties.
 Each Party will transmit immediately to the other information concerning research results that requires early attention in the interest of public safety, along with an indication of significant implications. - 5.
 Reports on operating experience, such as reports on nuclear incidents, accidents and shutdowns, and compilations of historical reliability data on components and systems. - 6.
 Regulatory procedures for the safety, safeguards, waste management, and environmental impact evaluation of nuclear facilities. - 7.
-Early advice of important events, such as serious operating incidents and government-directed reactor shutdowns that are of immediate interest to the Parties. - 8.
-Copies of regulatory standards required to be used, or proposed for use, by the Parties.
+Early advice of important events, such as serious operating incidents and government-directed reactor shutdowns that are of immediate interest to the Parties.